-- 1. The custodian who wishes to enroll a student lives within the city limits of Auburn and must be adjudicated/court ordered as the physical/ primary custodian of the student; - 2.
-The custodian residing within the city limits of Auburn will be the school's official contact and will be expected to assume responsibility for the student's attendance, behavior, and schoolwork.
-All written communication will be sent to that designated parental guardian/custodian; - There is an acceptable adjudicated/court ordered week on/week off visitation exchange schedule between two adjudicated/court ordered custodians which has the student returning each night to the enrolling adult's home every other week - 4.
-OR There is an adjudicated/court ordered visitation exchange schedule that directs the student to be in the home of the enrolling adult for a minimum of 50% of the days/nights during every two consecutive school weeks throughout the school year.
-(The school week is considered Sunday night through Friday night.)
+- The custodian who wishes to enroll a student lives within the city limits of Auburn and must be adjudicated/court ordered as the primary physical custodian or a joint physical custodian of the student; - 2.
+There is an acceptable and adhered to adjudicated/court ordered visitation schedule required by ACS which allows for either: - a.
+A week on/week off visitation exchange schedule between two adjudicated/court ordered custodians which has the student returning each night to the enrolling adult's home every other week or;

+- b.
+An adhered to adjudicated/court ordered visitation exchange schedule that directs the student to be in the home of the enrolling adult for a minimum of 50% of the days/nights during every two consecutive school weeks throughout the school year.
+(The school week is considered Sunday night through Friday night.); - 3.
+The custodian living in the city limits of Auburn and serving as the Enrolling Adult will be the school's official contact and will be expected to assume responsibility for the student's attendance, behavior, and schoolwork.
+All written communication will be sent to that designated parental/guardian/custodian.